Elena-Qiu/InferSim/Ideas.md

     - break, and revert the push point move
   - else: continue
 - take the first consecutive full batches and submit according to their time

+## Metrics
+Another metric to consider is the average batch size and hardware utilization